COMPANYNAMEHERE/Lynx/README.md

 ## Quick start

 1. Install Python 3.11.
-PyTorch will be installed automatically by the setup script.
-   The script detects CUDA via `nvidia-smi` or `nvcc` and installs the matching build.
+The setup script installs PyTorch for your detected CUDA version using the official CUDA wheels.
 2. Run the setup script and follow the prompts to create or update the conda environment.
 When it finishes it prints the exact commands to run next:
    ```bash
    bash setup.sh